47degrees/helios/docs/docs/coding/README.md

 ## Custom Decoders

-You can follow the same approach to create a custom Decoder:
+You can follow the same approach to create a custom `Decoder`:

 ```kotlin:ank
 import arrow.core.extensions.either.applicative.applicative